With interest rates sliding today and into the foreseeable future, it can make sense to refinance your mortgage. Here’s what you need to know.

 What is mortgage refinancing?

 Refinancing a mortgage means you get a new home loan to replace your existing one.
 If you can refinance into a loan that has a lower interest rate than you’re currently paying, you may be able to save money.
-The best time to consider a refinance is when interest rates sink below the level they were at when you closed on your original mortgage.
-Another good opportunity is when your credit improves to the point where you qualify for a new loan that has a lower interest rate.

 When it makes sense to consider refinancing